“Who wants to play video games and get graded for it?”

 - Who are we going to interview?
 We found that the ones willing to do the interviews were the ones that were pretty good at gaming.
 If they weren’t comfortable behind the controller, they were really hesitant to do the interview solely for that reason.
-For our Dean of Students interview, we found out that he was an avid gamer.
+For our Dean of Students interview, we found out that he was an avid gamer who enjoys online bingo games in his free time.
 That makes a huge difference.

 - What are the technical parameters?
 We used a student’s El Gato, which records the game part and we ran the camera AND the live gaming through our live streaming system, Open Broadcast Software (OBS).